Updated: March 11, 2026 6 minutes Published: February 4, 2025

 • *Pro tip: When selecting a CMS, match platform features with your company’s long-term strategy and scalability needs.

-Best Practices for Implementing a multisite CMS
+Best practices for implementing a multisite CMS

 Multisite CMS implementation best practices.Choosing a suitable CMS is one thing, but implementing it properly is another.
 Here are several multisite CMS best practices for smooth implementation: